 Many of us grew up worrying that if we didn’t scrub our domes on the daily, we were somehow unsanitary beasts.
 Whether that’s the fault of our parents or marketing campaigns from multi-billion dollar brands is a debate for another time.

 The point is that most traditional shampoos you find in the hair care aisle do more harm than good, especially if you use them all the time.
-The most problematic ingredients are sulfates, a type of chemical that makes shampoo lather up.
-Suds and foam might feel good, but they strip the natural oil (sebum) off your hair strands, making it dry and prone to breakage, split ends, and frizzy hair that’s impossible to tame.
+The most problematic ingredients are sulfates, a chemical a lot of shampoos use to suds up.
+Sulfates strip the natural oil (sebum) off your hair strands, making it dry and prone to breakage, split ends, and frizzy hair that’s impossible to tame.